Bukk1t/Bukk1t/README.md

 # 👋 Hi, I'm S

-🚀 Developer from Iran

-💻 I enjoy spending my freetime on working on my projects.
+I'm a developer from Iran who enjoys building things, experimenting with new ideas, and learning along the way.

+I spend most of my free time working on personal projects and exploring different areas of software development.

 ## 🌱 Currently Learning

-- Python
+- 🐍 Python
-- Lua
+- 🎮 Lua

-## 🤝 Contributions
+## 🤝 Open Source

-- 🌍 LocalSend Translation (Persian)
+I've contributed to the Persian translation of **LocalSend**, helping make the project more accessible to Persian-speaking users.

-## 📖 Quote
+## 📖 A Quote I Like

-> "A tree is known by its fruit.  - Saadi Shirazi"
+> “A tree is known by its fruit.”
+>
+> — Saadi Shirazi

 ## 🐍 Contribution Snake